What is Low Libido? Update: we have PT-141 troches!!

 Studies demonstrate that increased levels of GABA increase our cognitive performance.
 Other studies demonstrate that serotonin is important for memory consolidation and storage in the hippocampus.
 In fact, there is a higher incidence of dementia in people with chronically low serotonin levels.
 And finally, progesterone is neuroprotective in animals and women.
 There is a firm biological rationale for the view that progesterone plays an important role in brain function and there are discernible effects on cognition in animals.
 Moreover, progesterone exposures are linked to patterns of brain activation during cognitive processing in women.

 However, if I am to be scientifically accurate; despite my bias, it remains to be shown that endogenous progesterone or exogenous progestogens exert clinically meaningful effects on short-term or long-term cognitive function in healthy women.

 Studies are ongoing to investigate the role that progesterone may have in preventing or lessening seizure activity.
-As noted above, it it thought to be neuroprotective in animals and in women.
-As such, it is being investigated as a modality to aid in treatment of traumatic brain injury.
+As noted above, it is thought to be neuroprotective in animals and in women.
+As such, it is being investigated as a modality to aid in the treatment of traumatic brain injury.

 My Flat Belly has become My Menopausal Muffin Top.
 Help!